Climate Change (Information Disclosure Based on TCFD Recommendations)

 Medium term

-• Providing disaster prevention-related products and services,
+• Providing disaster prevention-related products and

-such as the one-stop BCP-related service BCP.ERS
+services, such as the one-stop BCP-related service

 Markets Access to new markets

-• Increased revenues through use of new technologies
+• Increased revenues through use of

-and expansion of product demand related to
+of product demand related to

-transition to a decarbonized economy
+transition to a decarbonized

 Short term